Nondescript. The daughter of no one,

 was her only defense in a world gone mad.

-drifter—always drenched in stale wine and rage, declaiming
+drenched in stale wine and declaring marital rites.

-dispensing of it like the delicate yarn that restrained
+dispensing with it like the delicate yarn restraining

 her raven hair.
 She watched it descend to the floor—

 silent, soft, slow.
-He dressed, turning back before departing to
+He dressed, turning back while departing to

 demand that she pack; they’d decamp within the month.